galliot-us/smart-social-distancing/README.md

   - `LogPerformance`: A boolean parameter to enable/disable the logging of "Performance Metrics" in the default processor log.
   We recommend enabling it to compare the performance of different devices, models, resolutions, etc.
   When it's enabled, the processor logs will include the following information every time 100 frames are processed:
-      - Frames per second (FPS)
+      - Frames per second (FPS):
-      - Average Detector time
+      - Average Detector time:
-      - Average Classifier time
+      - Average Classifier time:
-      - Average Tracker time
+      - Average Tracker time:
+      - Post processing steps:
+        - Average Objects Filtering time:
+        - Average Social Distance time:
-      - Average Post Processors time
+        - Average Anonymizer time:

 - `[Api]`
   - `Host`: Configures the host IP of the processor's API (inside docker).
 We recommend don't change that value and keep it as *0.0.0.0*.